“All that is valuable in human society depends upon the

 Our work doesn’t stop when a student graduates.
 We remain in contact with our students and their employers (and, in some cases, the students’ families) to ensure a smooth transition into the professional world.

-In just over five years of existence, ICT has produced 197 graduates.
-Over 70% of all graduates have jobs.
-Our goal is to maintain a consistent, year-over-year employment rate of at least 80%.
+In our first nine years of existence, ICT has produced 391 graduates.
+Nearly 80% of all graduates have jobs.

 Who We Are